wufle/NodeSailor/README.md

 It has largely been written copy/pasting ChatGPT prompts!

-**Installation**
+**Installation Instrucitons:**

-A prepackaged executable can be found in the releases section - https://github.com/wufle/NodeSailor/releases
+A prepackaged executable can be found in the releases section - https://github.com/wufle/NodeSailor/releases.
+Simply download and run the NodeSailor.exe

-If you would like to run the project froun the source, clone the repository and run the commands as below:
+If you would instead like to run the project from the source, run through the steps below to setup a virtual python environment:

 1. Create the Virtual Environment

+Opent a terminal and run the command:

-`python -m venv '.\NodeSailor'`
+`python -m venv '.\NodeSailor'` <-- clone the project repository to this filepath

 2. Activate the Virtual Environment